Creating a Real time chat app with Vue, Socket.io and NodeJS - Part 2

 Similarly, you can also call socket.leave(roomName) to remove a user from the room.

 Let's try this out opening two different tabs and generating two jwt's (I changed the name and id parameter in jwt.io website to create two different users) which impersonate two different users and sending a message from one to see it being received by another.
+So, we receive the message here on one user and not on the sender as I have already explained above the way we are sending it to all in room except the sender.

 Congratulations, we have a running chat application.
 We just need to handle the message in the UI to append it in the box above our message input box.